Check out my custom vibration dampener

 Legs

-Many ball hoppers offer handles that convert into legs by collapsing beneath the basket, which is handy to raise it off the ground when feeding or grabbing balls while serving.
+Many ball hoppers offer handles that convert into legs by collapsing beneath the basket, which is handy for raising it off the ground when feeding or grabbing balls while serving.

-For most players, finding a basket that offers this feature is a no brainer.
-However, it is worth noting that these baskets tend to be a bit less durable due to the design.
+For most players, finding a basket that offers this feature is a no-brainer.
+However, due to their design, these baskets tend to be a bit less durable.

-With that in mind, some people and clubs may opt for ball hoppers that don’t have legs and only pick up balls, especially if they use larger carts for feeding balls.
+With that in mind, some people and clubs may opt for those that don’t have legs and only pick up balls, especially if they use larger carts for feeding balls.

 Lid

-If you’re using your ball hopper to transport your balls, it’s useful to find one that offers a lid.
-On a handful of occasions, I’ve watched players accidentally tip over their basket outside the court and in the parking lot, and tracking down the balls is a pain.
+If you’re using your ball hopper to transport your balls, finding one that offers a lid is useful.
+On several occasions, I’ve watched players accidentally tip over their basket outside the court and in the parking lot, and tracking down the balls is a pain.

-A lid is a simple addition to a ball basket that can save you the frustration of having to pick up spilled balls.
+A lid is a simple addition to a ball basket, saving you the frustration of picking up spilled balls.

 Wheels

-Finally, depending on the capacity of the ball hopper you purchase and who will be using it, wheels may be a welcome edition.
+Finally, depending on a hopper’s capacity and who will be using it, wheels may be a welcome addition.

-A handful of baskets offer wheels for easier transportation, which can be particularly useful if kids are part of the equation.
+A handful of baskets offer wheels for easier transportation, which can be particularly useful if children are involved.

-Ball hoppers and baskets are among the most popular options for picking up tennis balls, but there are a handful of others worth considering.
+Ball hoppers and baskets are among the most popular options for picking up tennis balls, but a handful of others are worth considering.

 Tubes

-Another popular option for picking up tennis balls are tubes, which can pick up a single ball one at a time.
-They’re perfect for kids and can make ball pick up a fun rather than an arduous task.
+Another popular option for picking up tennis balls is tubes, which can pick up a single ball one at a time.
+They’re perfect for kids and can make ball pickup fun rather than arduous.

-Tennis tubes come in various sizes with different ball capacities, which typically range from 15-21 balls.
-A few features to look out for include straps for carrying, rubber bands to prevent balls from falling out, and a small hook at the top end for hanging on a cart or fence
+Tennis tubes come in various sizes and ball capacities, typically ranging from 15 to 21 balls.
+Some features to look out for include straps for carrying, rubber bands to prevent balls from falling out, and a small hook at the top end for hanging on a cart or fence.

 Rollers

-A modern take on ball pickup, companies like Kollectable, have popped up with a new design that players roll over the balls as if you were mopping the floor to pick them up.
+A modern take on ball pickup, companies like Kollectable have popped up with a new design that players roll over the balls as if they were mopping the floor to pick them up.

 You’ll find they come in various sizes, with the main advantage being the speed at which you can pick up balls.

-Most products in this category are designed exclusively for ball pickup, but you can find a handful of options, which also double as hoppers or baskets for feeding.
+Most products in this category are designed exclusively for ball pickup, but you can find a handful of options that also double as hoppers or baskets for feeding.

 Mowers

-Although their use skews to tennis clubs, a few more portable options have entered the market with collapsible components for transportation.
+Although their use skews toward tennis clubs, a few more portable options with collapsible components for transportation have entered the market.

 Single Ball Pickup

-On the opposite end of the spectrum from mowers, you’ll find a product called Pop-It, which attaches to the end of a racquet’s handle.
+On the opposite end of the spectrum from mowers is a product called Pop-It, which attaches to the end of a racquet’s handle.

-Although it might seem a bit gimmicky, it can help make ball pickup fun for kids, just like a ball tube, but it’s also practical for anyone with back issues that has challenges bending over to pick up balls during play.
+Although it might seem a bit gimmicky, it can help make ball pickup fun for kids, just like a ball tube.
+It’s also practical for anyone with back issues who has challenges bending over to pick up balls during play.

 Robot or Electric